 Landlords or agents may incur costs from a tenant asking to assign, sublet or part with possession of a property.
 They can seek reimbursement from tenants for these costs as long as they are reasonable.
 More information is on our 'Change of tenant' page.

-Who can be a letting agent
+What does a letting agent do?

 - holding open homes

-- reviewing applications from prospective tenants
+- reviewing applications from potential tenants

-- preparing tenancy agreements and conducting the initial property inspection
+- doing the initial property inspection

 ‘Key money’ is money (other than rent and bond) a landlord asks the tenant to pay for granting, or making changes to a tenancy.

-- money tenants give to the landlord to hold the property while they decide whether or not to rent it (tenancy law calls this an ‘option to enter into a tenancy agreement’ or an ‘option fee’).
+Landlords are not allowed to charge key money.
+The only exception is an ‘option fee’.
+This is money tenants give to the landlord to hold the property while they decide whether or not to rent it.